Updated: Jury convicts Butte man of attempted homicide, drug charges

 The six-man, six-woman jury also found Coleman guilty on a weapon-enhancement charge and felony drug possession for having methamphetamine at an apartment where police found him six hours after the shooting.

-Coleman, 37, showed little emotion as the verdicts were read and after talking to friends or relatives briefly from the defense table, officers cuffed him around the hands and waist and led him to jail.
+Coleman, 37, showed little emotion as the verdicts were read and after he spoke with friends or relatives briefly from the defense table, officers cuffed him around the hands and waist and led him to jail.

-District Judge Kurt Krueger thanked jurors for their service over the past four days, ordered a presentence investigation and will sentence Coleman at a later date.
+District Judge Kurt Krueger thanked jurors for their service, ordered a pre-sentence investigation and will sentence Coleman later.

 He faces a minimum of 10 years in prison and maximum of 100 years for the attempted homicide conviction, up to 10 more for using a weapon at the time and up to five years for the drug conviction.